CHAMPS Ancillary Studies

-As a result of the COVID-19 pandemic, the degree of burnout and consequential negative psychological effects experienced by health care workers has been substantially exacerbated.
-Further, evidence suggests that nurses are particularly prone to being negatively impacted by the COVID-19 pandemic.
-Heart rate variability (HRV) biofeedback has long been used to assist with a wide variety of stress-related concerns.
-Building on evidence that HRV biofeedback has the potential to reduce distress in healthcare professionals, the purpose of this study is to pilot and determine the feasibility of using HRV biofeedback to improve disordered eating, perceived stress, and self-care behaviors among nurses enrolled in the CHAMPS parent study during the acute phase of the pandemic (May 2020 to June 2020).
-Establishing the ability to practically implement and demonstrate that HRV biofeedback may help nurses is an important first step towards efficacy testing and ultimately scaling up to promote positive well-being among health care workers, especially those who have been most affected by the COVID-19 pandemic.
+The COVID-19 pandemic substantially exacerbated already high levels of burnout and the negative psychological consequences among health care workers.
+Research shows heart rate variability (HRV) biofeedback is an effective intervention to help people cope with a wide variety of stress related conditions.
+Building on evidence that HRV biofeedback has the potential to reduce distress in healthcare professionals, the purpose of this study is to pilot and determine the feasibility and acceptability of using a new smartphone based HRV biofeedback app to enhance interoceptive awareness, resilience, and mindful self-care behaviors while reducing stress and disordered eating among health care workers enrolled in the CHAMPS parent study during the acute phase of the pandemic (May 2020 - Nov 2020).
+Establishing the feasibility and acceptability of a smartphone based HRV biofeedback app and demonstrating early signals of efficacy may provide a new avenue for a low-cost wellness intervention to promote positive wellbeing and assist health care workers in coping with inevitable stress.

 This study is sponsored by the Villanova University Fitzpatrick College of Nursing.

 - Co-Investigator: Guy M. Weissinger II, MPhil, PhD, RN